tylmz/nlp-kw-extract/README.md

 When you are embarking on your SEO journey, the first part of your strategy always includes creating a key phrase plan.
 It’s important to pick the right key phrases!
 To handle this problem we have to build a *keyword extractor* which learns , analyse and suggest better and wisely chosen keywords for meta tagging.

-My goal is build up a program accordingly.
-And then, integrate it most well-known web scripts (joomla, Wordpress, Vbulletin, MyBB, PhpBB also .asp and .aspx )

 # How does keyword extraction work?
   * **Candidate selection**: Here, we extract all possible words, phrases, terms or concepts (depending on the task) that can potentially be keywords.